-Based on average rates in Oklahoma, the most affordable companies are USAA., GEICO and State Farm.
+- Based on average rates in Oklahoma, the most affordable companies are GEICO and State Farm.
 You can begin your search for an insurance policy by getting personalized quotes from these companies.

 If you have a serious violation in your driving history, such as a DUI, insurers will charge you higher rates.
 In Oklahoma, drivers with a DUI pay an average of $2,025 per year.
 Those who have clean records pay an average of $1,299 per year.

-The car insurance companies offering the cheapest options for Oklahoma drivers with a DUI and full coverage are:
+The car insurance companies offering the cheapest options for drivers with a DUI and full coverage in Oklahoma are:

 - State Farm: $1,145 per year